 It is an elegant design, reliable and accurate, and it pioneered a double-action lock that has rarely been surpassed for smoothness of operation.
-In the mid-1970s Walther decided to give it face-lift and a new caliber in order to keep up with the changing demands of police authorities in Europe; though not exactly new, this pistol is so little-known outside Germany that we feel it is worth bringing into sharper focus.
+In the mid-1970s, Walther decided to give it face-lift and a new caliber to keep up with the changing demands of police authorities in Europe; though not exactly new, this pistol is so little-known outside Germany that we feel it is worth bringing into sharper focus.

-The Walther PP Super uses the same basic mechanism as the older PP but has an entirely new frame and slide assembly and is chambered for the 9 mm Police (or 9 mm x 18 mm) cartridge, a round devised in Germany in order to obtain the maximum power from a blowback pistol, combined with good stopping power and a low risk of ricochet for use by police and special forces in urban areas.
+The Walther PP Super uses the same basic mechanism as the older PP but has an entirely new frame and slide assembly and is chambered for the 9 mm Police (or 9 mm x 18 mm) cartridge, a round devised in Germany to obtain the maximum power from a blowback pistol, combined with good stopping power and a low risk of ricochet for use by police and special forces in urban areas.

 The most significant change has been in the safety arrangements.
 In the old Walther PP, the safety catch on the slide dropped the hammer, locked the firing pin, and locked the trigger.
-With the pistol loaded, pressing the safety dropped the hammer and left everything locked; to fire, it was necessary to push the safety up and then pull the trigger to double-action the hammer to cock and drop.
+With the pistol loaded, pressing the safety, dropped the hammer, and left everything locked; to fire, it was necessary to push the safety up and then pull the trigger to double-action the hammer to cock and drop.

-If the trigger is now pulled, the hammer begins to rise to the cocked position, while a linkage forces the firing pin upwards in its housing, against the spring.
-This lifts it clear of the safety block and lines the end of the pin-up with the solid face of the hammer so that when the hammer falls, the pin goes forward to fire the cartridge.
+If the trigger is now pulled, the hammer begins to rise to the cocked position, while a linkage forces the firing pin upwards in its housing against the spring.
+This lifts it clear of the safety block and lines the end of the pin-up with the hammer’s solid face so that when the hammer falls, the pin goes forward to fire the cartridge.
 It is thus unnecessary to move the safety catch when firing in a hurry.
 This arrangement may sound somewhat unsafe, but it should be remembered that this is a weapon intended for use by police, special operations forces, and similar well-trained people so that some degree of short-cutting is acceptable.

 Technical specifications: Walther PP Super

-|Manufacturer:||Walther Arms GmbH, Sportwaffenfabrik, Ulm, Germany
+|Walther Arms GmbH, Sportwaffenfabrik, Ulm, Germany

 |blowback, double-action, semi-automatic pistol